franciscop/umbrella/README.md

 # Umbrella JS

-> This is working, but there's basically no documentation.
-You are welcome to expand it

 Covers your javascript needs for those rainy days.
 A <2kb performant jquery-like library born from the question: [You might not need jquery](http://youmightnotneedjquery.com/), then what do you need?

-Only for those not scared of vanilla javascript but that hate to repeat things like `document.querySelector()` again and again.
+Only for those not scared of vanilla javascript but that hate to repeat things like `document.querySelectorAll()` again and again.